goto-eof/micro-jobs-client/README.md

+This is the front-end of the MicroJobs project.
 Look [here](https://github.com/goto-eof/micro-jobs-server) for the back-end project.

 # Run